 Click here for a great selection of Amazon.com books about Snow Leopards.

 Basic Snow Leopard Facts

-Snow Leopards can be found in not only China but also India, Afghanistan, Russia, Bhutan, Uzbekistan, Nepal, Pakistan, Tajikistan, Kyrgyzstan, Kazakhstan, and some
+- Snow Leopards can be found in not only China but also India, Afghanistan, Russia, Bhutan, Uzbekistan, Nepal, Pakistan, Tajikistan, Kyrgyzstan, Kazakhstan, and some areas of Mongolia.

-The Snow Leopard differs from other cat family species in that they are not able to roar and they have light green or light grey eyes as opposed to yellow or
+- The Snow Leopard differs from other cat family species in that they are not able to roar and they have light green or light grey eyes as opposed to yellow or gold.

 Facts on Snow Leopards as an Endangered Species

 - The snow leopard is listed as a threatened species by the IUCN.
 The International Union for Conservation of Nature (IUCN) is the worlds largest organization dedicated to the conservation of endangered species.

 - The biggest threat to Snow Leopards is humans.
 It is illegal to hunt Snow Leopards but demand for their fur is so strong that they are hunted illegally.

 - Deforestation and other human projects are eradicating the Snow Leopards habitat and food source.

 - It is estimated that there are only 3,500 to 7,000 Snow Leopards living in the wild and approximately 650 of them living in captivity.